206.323.4433 2115 - 23rd Ave. S, Seattle, WA 98144

-More than an itchy nuisance, fleas are blood-sucking, disease-spreading insects.
+More than an itchy nuisance, fleas and ticks are blood-sucking, disease-spreading pests that can cause a variety of problems for cats and dogs.

 Although tiny and flightless, fleas can jump 7-13 inches and show no respect for property lines and door sills.